 Marella Cruises (formally Thomson Cruises)

-The upbeat Marella Cruises' fleet of six ships, including the recently added Marella Discovery 2, boasts an all-inclusive offering (including beverages and gratuities), which makes the line popular with British holidaymakers.
+The upbeat Marella Cruises' fleet of five (rising to six in 2019) ships, including the recently added Marella Discovery 2, boasts an all-inclusive offering (including beverages and gratuities), which makes the line popular with British holidaymakers.

 The onboard experience sits somewhere between traditional and ultra-casual, with the newer ships offering more specialty dining options and fun features such as the outdoor cinema screen (available on Marella Discovery and Marella Discovery 2.) showing Movies at Moonlight and sporting events.

-For holidaymakers who prefer no-fly cruises, Marella will base Discovery in Newcastle from May to September 2018 to offer a selection of Northern Europe sailings.
+For holidaymakers who prefer no-fly cruises, Marella will base Explorer 2 in Newcastle for several sailings in summer 2019 to offer a selection of Northern Europe itineraries.

 Marella also offers a selection of Western and Eastern Mediterranean fly-cruise sailings through the summer months, with ships relocating to the Caribbean (Celebration, Discovery, Discovery 2) and Canary Islands (Dream) during the winter months.

-A "new" ship, Marella Explorer, will launch in May 2018, which is currently sailing as TUI Cruises' Mein Schiff 3.
+A "new" ship, Marella Explorer 2, will launch in spring 2019, which is currently sailing as SkySea Golden Era in China.

 Fred.
 Olsen Cruise Lines